 Showing the green ticks at the proper position

 The following Excel document has vertical text.
 Which is correctly rendered in Collabora Online whereas Only Office fails to do the proper thing.

 Rich in features, nice to work with

 Collabora Suite offers powerful features combined in one place.
 A myriad of common actions are available and easy to access both online and on Desktop while keeping your document visible and centred.
-As is shown in the example of formatting cells.
+As is shown in the example of formatting spreadsheets.

 Using documents with VBA

 Ensuring correct user input

 You expect that users can work with Microsoft format forms, and are not allowed to enter protected part of documents..